outsinre/outsinre.github.com/_posts/2014-07-12-emacs-configuration.md

 All the above means, you could have a file named *Joe-xyz-mode_v2.1.el*, which provides a feature named *abc*, while the command name to activate it may be *opq*, and it might be displayed in mode line as *OPQ helper*.
 And, this file can be considered as a *package* or *library*.

+## buffer-local variable

+1. If a variable is *buffer-local*, means the value is specific to that current buffer (where the cursor blinks).
+Different buffers might have different values. *default-directory* and *tab-width* are such variables.
+2. Use `setq` to change current value, which will overrides global default value.
+For example, on Linux, Emacs's global default *default-directory* is *~/* for all buffers.
+After evaluating `(setq default-directory "~/workspace/")`, the *default-directory* of current buffer is changed to *~/workspace/*, while other buffers' (without `setq`) *default-directory* remains to be global default *~/*.
+3. Usually in Emacs *init.el*, we can change the global default *default-directory* by `(setq-default default-directory "/path/")`. `(setq default-directory "/path/")` in *init.el* only change the very first buffer's *default-directory* on startup.

 ## elpa

 1. Compared to install libraries manually, *elpa* automates the process.